Back to Blog

 CBI makes sense if you have the financial resources and a clear reason for wanting a second passport, whether that is travel freedom, tax planning, or a safety net for your family.

 If you are not sure which programs you qualify for or how they compare to other immigration options, create a free Passpoort profile and see all your options in one place.
 You might find that a residence-by-investment program, a work visa, or a retirement visa gets you where you want to go at a fraction of the cost.
+For non-investment routes to a second passport, see our guide to the easiest countries to get citizenship.